noisebridge/PythonClass/18_unittesting_more.md

 1. Why Even Write Tests (My code works fine)

 2. Review of how to use assert and unittest framework
     a. example (polygons, angles, words)
-    b. what is nose and how to use
-        -Nose’s tagline is "nose extends unittest to make testing easier" -what is the nose api?
+    b. checking in on terminology: test fixture, test case, test runner, test suite
     c. special methods that we get 'for free'    -from nose.tools import assert_equals
     d. should we test individual classes and methods?

-3. Checking in on terminology
-    a. test fixture, test case, test runner, test suite
-    b.

 3. Writing Meaningful Tests
     a. edge cases
+    b. what a unit test really means
+    c. bit of philosophy / story of objects

-4. TDD: getting started with tdd using doctest and unittest
+4. TDD: getting started with tdd using unittest
-    a.
+    - what can we write?

-5. why to make setUp and tearDowns
+5. why would one make setUp and tearDowns
    -temp file
    -temp directory
    -database connection
    -db transaction
    -open socket connection
    -a signal generator putting out a test signal

+6. other frameworks for TiP
+    a. what is nose and how to use
+        -Nose’s tagline is "nose extends unittest to make testing easier" -what is the nose api?
+    b. py.test

 -package level fixtures
 -module level fixtures